pip-services/pip-services-docs/content/en/node/mqtt/connect/mqtt_connection.md

 #### checkOpen
 Checks if the connection is open.
-Raise an error is connection is closed.
+Raises an error if the connection is closed.

 > `protected` checkOpen(): void